Chukobyte/learn-engine-dev/docs/game_loop_and_sdl/game_loop_introduction.md

 ## Engine Context

 `EngineContext` will store engine related properties and state.
-There will be parts of our game engine that need access to properties such as if the game engine is running or the engine name.
+There will be parts of ***Red Engine*** that need access to properties such as if the game engine is running or the engine's name.
 We wouldn't want to have to pass the top level `GameEngine` class (that we haven't defined yet) to places that need it, so we're going to separate engine properties and state into it's own class `GameEngineContext`.  `GameEngineContext` will also be a singleton just like our `Logger` class.

 ```c++
 #ifndef GAME_ENGINE_CONTEXT_H